simeonbabatunde/simeonbabatunde.github.io/_posts/2018-01-12-Button-interrupt-with-msp430fr5969.md

 </p>

-Hi folks, trust you are having a good one.
-I just felt like writing a brief post on the implementation of button interrupt using the MSP430FR5969 Launchpad by Texas Instrument.
+Hi folks, I just felt like writing a brief post on the implementation of button interrupt using the MSP430FR5969 Launchpad by Texas Instrument.
 Detailed information can be found [here](http://processors.wiki.ti.com/index.php/MSP430_LaunchPad_PushButton).

 I'll be using the S2 button (P1.1) as the source of the interrupt.
 The LED2 (P1.0) turns on/off whenever interrupt occurs.
 We'll cater to two use cases in this post.